What is Prosocial Behavior

 - Showing feelings of concern for others

-- Defending a little child when he is picked on by older kids
+- Defending a little child when older kids pick on him

-Altruistic behavior involves voluntary helping motivated by concern for the needs of another, even at one’s own expense.
+Altruistic behavior involves voluntary behavior motivated by goodwill and concern for others’ needs even at one’s own expense.
 Sympathy and internalized principles of helping others often induce random acts of kindness that are altruistic2.

 Compliance is also a form of prosocial behavior.
 Compliant behavior involves helping others when they ask for help.
-Compared to spontaneous helping, compliant helping is more common among children3.
+Compared to spontaneous helping, compliant helping and cooperative behaviors are more common among young children3.

 People tend to exhibit emotional behaviors when they help others in emotionally evocative situations.
-These situations are highly emotionally charged.
-People who provide help in highly emotional situations tend to have sympathy responses and other-oriented traits (such as empathy and higher levels of moral cognitions)4.
+Such social situation is highly emotionally charged.
+People who provide help in highly emotional situations tend to have sympathy responses and other-oriented characteristics (such as empathy and higher levels of morality)4.

-Public behavior refers to performing prosocial acts in front of others.
+Public behavior refers to performing helpful acts in front of others.
 People who help others publicly are not afraid to be watched6.

-Anonymous behavior involves helping others without being recognized.
+Anonymous behavior involves doing something for others without being recognized.
 Those who receive help do not know who has helped them7.